Poplin-Devs/products-service/README.md

 # SDC

 ## What is it?
-A complete system design for a ecommerce website product's microservice.
+A complete, scalable system design for a ecommerce website product's microservice.
 Includes a server which interacts with the client's HTTP requests as well as the database through an ORM and TCP/UDP requests.
 Initially designed to replace the website's original backend architecture, SDC had to outperform the old API in terms of speed, performance, and stability while serving more than 50 million data entries.

 ## API Documentation